-Introductory Lecture for Foundation Year of Medicine Students
+Introductory Lecture for Medical Students

-Advisory meetings will be held for foundation year of medicine students.
+Advisory meetings will be held for students entering the Medical School.
 Students are strongly advised to attend these meetings which are held before the Michaelmas term begins.
 Details will be sent to students early in Autumn.